• Home

 - Celebrant presents the couple to their friends and family as the marriage ceremony is completed “Please join me in congratulating our newlyweds Tom & Nora, Fay & Kay, Mr & Mrs__________, Mrs & Mrs, Mr & Mr etc etc...”

-Before you do the exit walk back down the aisle, I’ll make sure you have your flower bouquet back in hand (if you have one), the confetti tossers are ready to go, the musician or myself is ready to hit play on your song, and then you’re off!
+Before you do the exit walk back up the aisle, I’ll make sure you have your flower bouquet back in hand (if you have one), the confetti tossers are ready to go, the musician or myself is ready to hit play on your song, and then you’re off!

 Sally Singh Photography